Become a Credit Analyst

 Deal Structuring

-• Determine appropriate loan size and tenure.
+• Structure appropriate loan sizes and facility terms

-• Design financial covenants and monitoring triggers.
+• Design financial covenants and monitoring triggers

-• Implement appropriate security protections.
+• Apply appropriate security and risk protection

-Well structured transactions protect both the lender and the client, particularly in changing economic conditions.
+Understand how strong structuring protects both the lender and the client, particularly in changing economic conditions.

 Professional Credit Writing

-• Align recommendations .with internal credit policies and approval standards
+• Align recommendations with internal credit policies and approval standards

 Portfolio Monitoring and Governance